kevinhartman/simple-aidl-objects/README.md

 Installation
 ============
 For now, grab <b>simple-aidl-objects.jar</b> from root, and add it to your Android project's build path. <b>That's it!</b>
+<i>Note that this is a research project and is <b>not meant for production.</b></i> See my blog for a safer approach to inheritance over AIDL, if that's why you're here ;)

 Usage
 =====